dzzh/RIBs-wiki/Home.md

 <p> </p>

-<p align="center">This wiki provides an overview of how RIBs are designed.
-If you want to understand RIBs in detail, work through the tutorials.</p>
+_This wiki provides an overview of how RIBs are designed.
+If you want to understand RIBs in detail, work through the tutorials._

 # What are RIBs For?
 RIBs is Uber’s cross-platform architecture framework.
 This framework is designed for large mobile applications that contain many nested states.